-Install anti-virus and firewall software on your system and keep all your programs updated with patches and other updates.
-Hackers can use vulnerabilities in programs to view the contents of your computer and steal your personal information.
+Install antivirus and firewall software and keep all your programs updated with security patches and other regular updates.
+Also, ensure your computer is password protected and don’t leave it alone in public.
+Hackers can use vulnerabilities in programs to view the contents of your computer and steal information.

-If your mail stops coming or if you start getting bills or statements from accounts you do not have or companies you do not patronize, take notice!
-A common fraudster move is to have your mail redirected to a post office box, where it is opened and sifted for personal information.
-Some criminals steal credit card applications directly from your box and apply in your name.
-In any event, your mail is protected by federal law, so report any sign of tampering or concern at once.
+If your mail stops coming or if you start getting bills or statements from accounts you do not have, you may be a victim of identity theft.
+Some thieves redirect your mail to a post office box, where it is opened and sifted through for information.
+Your mail, however, is protected by federal law, so report evidence of tampering.

 When using ATMs, debit machines, or your identification cards, make sure that no one can see your card numbers or your PIN.
 Always know where your identification and credit cards are and stow them immediately after use.

-Use the search utility on the top of this page or select from a state listed below to find an identity theft investigator, or give us a call at (888) 997-4669.
+Use the search utility on the top of this page or below to locate an identity theft investigator or give us a call at (888) 997-4669.